Record Breaking Temperatures in San Diego

 Scripps Pier, where oceanographers take daily samples of the water

 These oceanographers have been recording ocean water temperatures in San Diego for 102 years now, and the San Diego Union Tribune reported in August of 2018 that the water reached 78.6 degrees Fahrenheit, beating out the previous record of 78.4 degrees set in 1931.
 But while we’re all splashing around in water similar to Hawaii’s with our giant inflatable animals, our friendly neighborhood oceanographers are busy figuring out what’s going on.

 According to Scripps, water temperatures here in San Diego have been abnormally warm since 2014 due to a “marine heatwave,” and continued to heat up after a particularly strong El Nino (a temporary change in ocean temperature around the equator resulting in warm weather on the coast).

-At our shop, everyone’s stoked about the water temperature.
-We even had local news channel ABC 10 come in to hang out, grab a couple interviews, and even go out on a couple of kayaks with us.
+As far as enjoying the beach, everyone is stoked about the water temperature in San Diego.
+We even had local news channel ABC 10 come in to hang out during last year’s heat wave, grab a couple interviews, and go out on a couple of kayaks with us.
 Check out the segment below:

 Credit: ABC 10News (and shoutout to Peter, one of our managers)

 But while we’re thrilled that people take advantage of these opportunities to enjoy nature, it’s also important to understand the significance of these events.
 If you’ve joined us at Everyday California, you might have noticed that our tour guides wear shirts that say “#helpthekelp”.
 Kelp is a keystone species, which means that many other species depend on a healthy kelp forest for survival.
 If kelp were to disappear, the effects would be widespread and severe.
 We have absolutely no desire to live in such a future, so we’ve partnered with GreenWave through 1% for the Planet to support their mission of establishing sustainable kelp farms.